-In higher education technology degree programs it is common to provide a team-based capstone experience that serves to give upper class students the opportunity to synthesize solutions to novel problems from a knowledge base acquired across their entire curricular experience.
+In higher education technology degree programs, it is common to provide a team-based capstone experience that serves to give upper class students the opportunity to synthesize solutions to novel problems from a knowledge base acquired across their entire curricular experience.
 The benefits of this approach, and of team-based experiential learning in general, are wellunderstood and well-documented (Brooks, 2017; Carrasco et al., 2016).
-In such courses, students perspectives important interconnected nature of seemingly disparate technology knowledge areas, and are better prepared for navigating the workplace and/or future graduate studies.
+In such courses, students important perspectives earn on the interconnected nature of seemingly disparate technology knowledge areas and are better prepared for navigating the workplace and/or future graduate studies.